 Practical Checklist for 2026

-- Confirm real users beyond speculative farms.
+- Confirm real users beyond speculative farming incentives.

 - Validate tokenomics for sustainable demand.

-- Verify audits and active development.
+- Verify audits and ongoing development activity.

-- Compare market cap to problem size and competitors.
+- Compare market cap to problem scope and competitors.

-- Track retention, not just sign-ups.
+- Track retention, not only sign-ups.

-- Prefer projects with multi-chain reach.
+- Prefer projects with multi-chain reach where relevant.

 - Prefer clear governance and transparent treasuries.